-Participation in CTA is voluntary for all Participants, however some Participants will use CTA to meet their AAR.
+Participation in CTA is voluntary for all Participants, however some Participants will use CTA to meet their AAR or SMAR.
 If any Participant fails to attend the CTA Course on a day that the Participant was scheduled to attend and does not make contact with the CTA Provider, the CTA Provider must attempt to contact the Participant to re-engage them in the program.
-If, by the end of the fifth Business Day after the Participant has failed to attend, the CTA Provider has not been able to make contact with the Participant, the CTA Provider must, on that day, notify the Participant's jobactive Provider of the Participant's failure to attend.
+If, by the end of the fifth Business Day after the Participant has failed to attend, the CTA Provider has not been able to make contact with the Participant, the CTA Provider must, on that day, notify the Participant's Employment Provider, NEST Provider or the Department's DSCC where it referred the Participant, of the Participant's failure to attend.

-If a Participant informs the CTA Provider that they cannot or no longer wish to participate in CTA, the CTA Provider must, on the same Business Day it is informed, notify the Participant's jobactive Provider of this, including any reasons provided by the Participant.
+If a Participant informs the CTA Provider that they cannot or no longer wish to participate in CTA, the CTA Provider must, on the same Business Day it is informed, notify the Participant's Employment Provider or, NEST Provider or where relevant, the Department's DSCC of this, including any reasons provided by the Participant.
 This notification must be in writing, for example via email.